wilmix8/DOTWEB3.0/README.md

 at  year  2014 ;it  came by  God  Grace.

-JWEB  means  JDollar  Wilmix  for  External Business.
+JWEB  means  Jemin  Wilmix  for  External Business.

 SLING   is  the  subprogramming  language   for  DOTWEB3.0.

-SLING is powerful Programming Language invented in JDOLLAR(JWEB-JSLASH) by wilmix jemin j for
+SLING is powerful Programming Language invented in JWEB-JSLASH by wilmix jemin j for

 Remotewebappplication at year 2016.